VincentQQu/LFACon/README.md

 To obtain quality scores using LFACon, follow these steps:

-1. Download and unzip the entire folder (~1 GB) from [Google Drive](https://drive.google.com/drive/folders/1Bh-sxVQCevkhkRCx0eMCeeFhWXHKAQqv?usp=sharing).
+1. Download and unzip the entire folder (~1 GB, mean and std to normalise LFIs contribute a lot) from [Google Drive](https://drive.google.com/drive/folders/1Bh-sxVQCevkhkRCx0eMCeeFhWXHKAQqv?usp=sharing).
 2. Place the Light Field Image (LFI) you want to assess into one of the dataset folders: `./Dataset/Win5-LID`, `./Dataset/SMART`, or `./Dataset/MPI-LFA`.
 Two sample LFIs have been provided in each folder for your convenience.
 3. Modify line 1 of `constants.py` to reflect the dataset folder you placed the LFI in (i.e., `Win5-LID`, `SMART`, or `MPI-LFA`).
 4. Run `python3 app.py`.